Yes, I prefer DayZ streams to Netflix, HBO, and Prime.

 — Dean Hall, the lead designer of DayZ

 Twitch streamers and YouTube creators make a living from playing the game.
-I, and other non-gamers, get to watch.
+And anyone gets to watch.

 A Different Immersion